 What is InSitu Recovery Mining?

-Metals (Copper, Gold etc) are recovered ‘In Situ’ by firstly dissolving the commodity in place and then extracting it using a system of injection and extraction bores or wells.
+Metals (Copper, Gold etc) are recovered ‘In Situ’ by firstly dissolving the commodity in place and then extracting them using a system of injection and extraction bores or wells.

 Most times ISR accelerates what is already happening naturally within the bedrock and water table.